 Forget any stereotypes about hot-headed Latins, in my experience, Italian drivers are courteous and considerate as any you’ll find.
 That doesn’t mean that you won’t come across the occasional jerk who thinks they own the road, but generally, they will give you space (although you may just need to give them a nudge — see ‘Traffic tactics’ below).
 On narrow busy roads with oncoming traffic, they may need to give you less space than they might do on quiet roads but that’s inevitable.
 This doesn’t mean that Italian drivers are angels — see ‘Bad habits’.

 There are lots of Italian motorcyclists, and Italy seems to be a popular destination for motorcyclists.
 I biker often seem to be drawn to the same roads as cyclists.
 On summer weekends in the more popular areas, there can be a lot of motorbikes around.
 This isn’t usually a problem — although I would avoid the Sella Ronda at weekends.

 Now don’t get me wrong: so far as I can see most motorcyclists are safe and considerate road-users, but there is a minority of esagerati tear-assing around.

-That isn’t to say Italian drivers are angels: even though it’s illegal to use your mobile (cellular) while driving many, (most?) still do.
+That isn’t to say Italian drivers are angels: in particular, even though it’s illegal to use your mobile (cellular/handy) while driving, many (most?) still do.